 How to apply for financial aid: FAFSA (Free Application for Federal Student Aid)

 The Free Application for Federal Student Aid (FAFSA) is the form you need to fill out to get any financial aid from the federal government to help pay for college.
 Each year, over 13 million students who file the FAFSA get more than $120 billion in grants, work-study, and low-interest loans from the U.S. Department of Education.

 Lots of states and colleges also use the FAFSA to determine which students get financial aid—and how much they’ll get.
 The FAFSA asks for information about you and your family’s finances, including tax returns, so you’ll need your parents’ help to complete it.

 ******Please note, the FAFSA application opens October 1st of each year.
 Seniors/parents should not fill it out prior to October 1st.

 In addition to the FAFSA, a few schools will also ask that families complete the CSS Profile.
-The CSS Profile is an online application used by colleges and scholarship programs to award Institutional (their own) aid.
+The CSS Profile is an online application used by SOME colleges and scholarship programs to award institutional (their own) aid.
 (For federal aid you must complete the FAFSA).
 For a list of schools using the CSS Profile, click HERE.

 The A+ Scholarship - The A+ Scholarship Program provides scholarship funds to eligible graduates of A+ designated high schools who attend a participating public community college or vocational/technical school, or certain private two-year vocational/technical schools.
 Nerinx is considered an A+ High School.
 Students interested in attending a community college or vocational/technical school after graduation must complete the A+ Agreement (below) by January of senior year as well as meet the other requirements listed in the A+ manual.

 Some Missouri four year universities will award scholarships if a student has participated in the A+ program.
 Awards typically range from $500-$1000.